DominicTWHV/CTI-DB-Dump/README.md

 This repository contains an automatically updated dump of Cockatoo's Threat Intelligence (CTI) database.

+## 🟣 Work in Progress
+This repo is currently not updated until the bot code is complete.

 ## About

 The goal of this repository is to provide a publicly accessible database with information collected by Cockatoo.
 The data is automatically updated and may serve as a resource for research, analysis, or educational purposes.